 Improved employee satisfaction

-Lastly, companies see an increase in employee satisfaction and happiness when rendering remote work.
+Lastly, companies see increased employee satisfaction and happiness when rendering remote work.
 According to Owl Labs, remote and hybrid employees are 22% happier with their work and stay longer with their employers.

 New (and existing) challenges in remote work